serverless/blog/posts/2017-07-20-serverless-v1.18.0.md

 > Thank you very much for reporting bugs, opening issues and joining the discussions!

+We hope that you enjoy this release!
+Feel free to provide some feedback in our [Forum](https://forum.serverless.com), via [Twitter](https://twitter.com/goserverless) or on [GitHub](https://github.com/serverless/serverless).

 ### Contributors

-This release contains lots of hard work from our beloved community, and wouldn't have been possible without passionate people who decided to spend their time contributing back to make Serverless better.
+This release contains lots of hard work from our beloved community, and wouldn't have been possible without passionate people who decided to spend their time contributing back to make the Serverless Framework better.

 Thank you to all of the contributors who submitted changes for this release: